How to make a cloud server backup? Find it out here

 This method somehow blinds the software agent that executes the backup, since it ignores the data of the virtual machine.
-Therefore, data that includes deleted files and blank spaces are also saved.
+Therefore, data that includes deleted files and blank spaces are also safe.

-To avoid this unnecessary data backup, data deduplication tools, active block mapping, and white-space detection, have been implemented to identify deleted files and exclude them from backup copies.
-This has also allowed vendors to develop incremental backups of virtual machine images.
+To avoid this unnecessary data backup, using data deduplication tools, active block mapping, and white-space detection, is necessary to identify deleted files and exclude them from backup copies.
+This also allows vendors to develop incremental backups of virtual machine images.

 Don't lose your data!
 Have a 3-2-1 Backup Strategy

-Copy 3 must be protected offsite, for instance, an online backup solution.
+Copy 3 must be offsite, for instance, an online backup solution.
 An online backup scans your data continuously to keep it updated and saved in a data center.
-In this case, it is necessary that you check your updates regularly to be sure that the most recent files are saved online.
+In this case, it is necessary to check your updates regularly to be sure that the most recent files are safe online.

-It is also recommended that copy 2 (located on the external hard drive) is kept in a different location.
-Why?
-Imagine an unfortunate fire in the office where your computer and external hard drive are located.
-In this case, you would lose your copies 1 and 2 in the same incident.
+It is also a good practice to move copy 2 (stored in the external hard drive) to a different location.
+Just imagine an unfortunate fire in the office where your computer and external hard drive are.
+In this case, you will lose your copies 1 and 2 in the same incident.

 Cloud server backup services

-Do you need to make an effective and secure backup of a cloud server?
-The first thing you need to have is a reliable backup software.
+Do you need to make an effective and secure cloud server backup?
+The first thing you need to have is reliable backup software.

 Here we present a comparison of four vendors whose services are among the most acceptable options in terms of price and quality regarding backup software.

-VMcom Backup Appliance is a software specialized in supporting virtualized applications and data running on VMware.
+VMcom Backup Appliance is software for supporting virtualized applications and data running on VMware.
 In addition to protecting the information of your virtual machines, it also allows you to control access to specific tenants.

 Unlike other vendors, one of the great advantages offered by VMcom software is multi-tenancy as a solution in the public cloud.
 This means that any VMware public cloud provider can grant permissions to selected users to restore and backup specific VMs.
 Another advantage of VMcom is that it offers a tenant self-service file level restore for both Windows and Linux and the client don't need to pay for additional licensing.

-In this way, restoring and backup can be done by the users themselves through an excellent web user interface accessible in any of the VMcom packages.
+In this way, restoring and backup is done by the users themselves through an excellent web user interface accessible in any of the VMcom packages.

-VMcom software can be purchased in two very flexible payment modes: a single payment for a perpetual license based on CPU socket, and a monthly payment license based on VM.
+VMcom software is delivered in two flexible payment modes: a single payment for a perpetual license based on the CPU socket, and a monthly payment license based on VM.

 Veeam is another backup option in the cloud, like VMcom its services include agentless backup of VMware VMs, rapid initial deployment, changed block tracking support, built-in deduplication, and compression.
 The strength of Veeam is its so-called Hyper-Availability for all possible workloads: virtual, physical and cloud.